charlenetolentino/mattsnotes/301-main/reading301-05.md

 Questions:

-1. What is a “higher-order function”?
+1. Who is a “higher-order function”?

     <ul>
       <li> Its a function that uses other functions as arguments </li>
     </ul>
 1. Explore the greaterThan function as defined in the reading.
-In your own words, what is line 2 of this function doing?
+In your own words, Who is line 2 of this function doing?

     <ul>
       <li> The variable m is set to return if m is greater than n</li>